apache/arrow/docs/source/python/dataset.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When writing data to the disk, there are a few parameters that can be
-important to optimize the writes, i.e number of rows per file and
+important to optimize the writes, such as the number of rows per file and
-number of files open during write.
+the number of files open during write.

 Set the maximum number of files opened with the ``max_open_files`` parameter of
 :meth:`write_dataset`.